nyx-project/vyhub-documentation/docs/game/fivem.md

 - `%steam_id%`: The players steamid
 - `%applied_packet_id%`: The id of the applied packet
 - `%packet_title%`: The title of the packet
 - `%purchase_amount%`: Total amount with currency of the purchase.
 For example `30 EUR`.
-If packet was applied without purchase: `-`.
+If a packet was applied without a purchase: `-`.

 ## Dashboard, Bans & Warnings
 The dashboard can be opened with the `/dashboard` command.